Oneflow-Inc/libai/docs/source/notes/How_to_load_huggingface's_pretrained_model_in_libai.md

 # Use Custom ModelLoader

-## ModelLoaderHuggerFace
+## Model Loader for HuggerFace
-If you want to define your own ModelLoaderHuggerFace, you can inherit the base ModelLoaderHuggerFace in `libai.models.utils.model_utils.base_loader`.
+If you want to define your own HuggerFace's model loader, you can inherit the base `ModelLoaderHuggerFace` in `libai.models.utils.model_utils.base_loader`.

-Then you need to overwrite the `_convert_state_dict` and `_load_config_from_json` method to use your own ModelLoaderHuggerFace which can be implemented to load HuggingFace's pretrained model in LiBai.
+Then you need to overwrite the `_convert_state_dict` and `_load_config_from_json` method to load HuggingFace's pretrained model in LiBai.

-Finally, you need set `base_model_prefix_1` and `base_model_prefix_2` argument, which represent the base model name in HuggingFace and the base model name in LiBai.
+Finally, you need set `base_model_prefix_1` and `base_model_prefix_2` argument, which represent the base model name for HuggingFace and LiBai respectively.

-## ModelLoaderLiBai
+## Model Loader for LiBai
-If you want to define your own ModelLoaderLiBai, you can inherit the base ModelLoaderLiBai in `libai.models.utils.model_utils.base_loader`.
+If you want to define your own LiBai's model loader, you can inherit the base `ModelLoaderLiBai` class in `libai.models.utils.model_utils.base_loader`.

-You just need set `base_model_prefix_2` argument to load LiBai's pretrained model.
+You just need to set `base_model_prefix_2` argument to load LiBai's pretrained model.